 \subsubsection{The Nash equilibrium conditions}

-We assume the cost of each link is a quadratic function of all players' flow vectors, and each player will chooses a path that minimizes this quadratic function.
-In other words, each player \(i\) will choose its flow vector \(x_i\) as follows:
+We assume the cost of each link is a quadratic function of all players' flow vectors, and each player chooses a path that minimizes this quadratic function.
+In other words, each player \(i\) chooses its flow vector \(x_i\) as follows: